 The city planning and landscape architecture collection serves students and faculty from many disciplines including economics, geography, civil engineering, political science, sociology, natural history, architecture, leisure studies, and environmental studies.
-The collection contains more than 150,000 volumes, more than 20,000 of which can be found in the Funk ACES Library with the remaining 100,000 located in the main bookstacks or Rare Book and Manuscript Library.
+The collection contains more than 150,000 volumes, about 20,000 of which can be found in the Funk ACES Library with the remaining volumes located in the main bookstacks, Oak Street Facility, or Rare Book and Manuscript Library.

 The Agricultural Communications Documentation Center is also in the Funk ACES Library.